-Black Coast of Krasnodar Territory stretches for hundreds of kilometers.
+Black Sea Coast of Krasnodar Area stretches for hundreds of kilometers.
 From Anapa to Adler, there are a great number of resort settlements, however, Sochi is still the main seaside resort of Russia.

 To be more exact, we mean not only the city of Sochi itself, but so-called «Greater Sochi», which covers the territory of 140 kilometers from the settlement Magri to the border of Abkhazia on the Psou River.
 This area includes four districts: Lazarevsky, Central, Khostinsky, and Adler.
 At one time these were separate settlements (Lazarevskoye, Loo, Dagomys, Khosta, and Adler), but with the growth of population and development of infrastructure they merged in a single resort zone.